The “ageless senior” is an older person who is not constrained or defined by age; who continues to live life with passion

 I enjoy all the activities here.
 The staff are also very pleasant and understanding.
 They will always make sure that the seniors under their care are in tip-top condition.

-Mr Abdul Karim Bin Salleh, Client, Senior Day Care Centre in Geylang East
+Mr Abdul Karim Bin Salleh, Client, Day Centre for Seniors (Geylang East)

 Previously known as Silver Circle, NTUC Health’s “Celebration of Life” won the “Best Day Care Programme award” in 2017 which recognises the most dynamic centre-based activities and programmes which improve the overall wellbeing for older adults.